CUBRID/cubrid-manual/en/ha.rst

 *   **backup_dest_path** : Specifies the path in which the backup volume is created when executing **backupdb** in source node for rebuilding replication.

-*   **backup_option** : Specifies necessary options when executing **backupdb** in source node in which replication will be rebuilt.
+*   **backup_option** : Specifies necessary options when executing **backupdb** in the source node in which replication will be rebuilt.

-*   **restore_option** : Specifies necessary options when executing **restoredb** in target node in which replication will be rebuilt.
+*   **restore_option** : Specifies necessary options when executing **restoredb** in the target node in which replication will be rebuilt.

 *   **scp_option** : Specifies the **scp** option which enables backup of source node in which replication is rebuilt to copy into the target node.
 The default option is **-l 131072**, which does not impose an overload on network (limits the transfer rate to 16 MB).

-Once the script has been configured, execute the **ha_make_slavedb.sh** script in target node in which replication will be rebuilt.
+Once the script has been configured, execute the **ha_make_slavedb.sh** script in the target node in which replication will be rebuilt.
 When the script is executed, rebuilding replication happens in a number of phases.
 To move to the next stage, the user must enter an appropriate value.
 The following are the descriptions of available values.

 *   **yes** : Keeps going.